LibrariesHacked/openlibrary-search/README.md

 It is then possible to import the data directly into PostgreSQL tables and do complex searches with SQL.

-There are a series of database scripts whch will create the database and tables, and then import the data.
+There are a series of database scripts which will create the database and tables, and then import the data.
 These are in the [database](database) folder.
-The data files (created in the previous process) need to already be within the `data/processed` folder for this to work.
+The data files (created in the previous process) need to be within the `data/processed` folder for this to work.

-The command line too `psql` is used to run the scripts.
+The PostgreSQL database command line tool `psql` is used to run the scripts.
 The following command will create the database and tables:

 ```console
 psql --set=sslmode=require -f openlibrary-db.sql -h localhost -p 5432 -U username postgres
 ```

-### Database table details
+### Database details

 The database is split into 5 main tables